vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 1.5
 2.0
 wavelength (μm)
 Figure 13.5: Energy budget in silicon PV cell.
-The areas of the four regions repre- sent the fraction of the total incident energy going to each domain.
-All light at wave- lengths longer than 1.1 μm (infrared; 23%) passes through the silicon without being absorbed.
-The photons that are absorbed give excess kinetic energy to electrons, los- ing 33% of the incident energy as heat.
+The areas of the four regions represent the fraction of the total incident energy going to each domain.
+All light at wavelengths longer than 1.1 μm (infrared; 23%) passes through the silicon without being absorbed.
+The photons that are absorbed give excess kinetic energy to electrons, losing 33% of the incident energy as heat.
 This effect is progressively more pronounced the shorter the wavelength.
 Of the remaining 44%, about a quarter disappear as electrons "recombine" with vacancies (holes) in the silicon before getting a chance to contribute to a useful current by crossing the junction, leaving 32% as the maximum theoretical efficiency.
 But as the wavelength gets shorter and the energy gets higher, a greater fraction is lost to heat.
 Overall, 33% of the incident photon energy is lost to heat as the boosted electrons rattle the crystal before being tamed.
 Now we're down to 44% of the original incident energy in the form of conduction-promoted electrons that have shaken off their excess kinetic energy.
 But then here's the rub: electrons are dumb.
 They don't know which way to go to find the junction, so aimlessly bounce around the lattice, in a motion called a random walk.[^32] Some get lucky and wander into the junction, where they are swept across33 and contribute to external current.
 Others fall into an electron vacancy (a hole) in a process called recombination: game over.[^34] Roughly speaking, about three-quarters of the electrons get lucky by wandering into the junction before being swallowed by a hole.
 So of the 44% available, we keep 32% (called the Shockley-Queisser limit [^86]).
 .35